gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She closed her eyes,
 but that just made it worse,
 so she opened them,
-which made it even worse.
+which made it even worser.

 "Where's this base of yours?" she belated asked, half-shouting to be heard over wind of their passage